-Question: I was told that I couldn’t use dogging on panic hardware installed on fire doors.
+Question: I was told that I couldn’t use dogging on fire exit hardware installed on fire doors.
 Is it acceptable to use electric dogging?

 Answer: The short answer is “yes.”
 Here’s the longer answer:

 One of the cardinal rules of fire doors is that they need to be “self-latching.”
 During a fire, a fire door must be positively latched in order to withstand the pressures created by the fire, and compartmentalize the building to prevent the spread of smoke, flames, and gases.

 Generally this means that every fire door must be equipped with an active latchbolt, so that when the door comes to a close, it will latch.
 The latchbolt of a lockset or fire exit hardware would provide this positive latch.
 A deadbolt, roller latch, magnetic catch, or electromagnetic lock would not.
 A fail safe electric strike would not provide a positive-latch condition upon loss of power, so only fail secure electric strikes may be used on fire doors.

 In some cases, the positive latch required for a fire door will interfere with the desired function of the door.
 For example, in a hospital corridor the doors are often equipped with automatic operators, so the preferred operation would be a push/pull function without positive latching.
 The International Building Code requires fire doors to have a positive latch, but the requirement is addressed in more detail in NFPA 80 – Standard for Fire Doors and Other Opening Protectives.
 NFPA 80 allows fire doors to be equipped with hardware which does not latch each time the door closes, but positively latches upon fire alarm.
 This accomplishes the requirements for the fire door to be latched when there is a fire, and also provides the desired functionality.